 Online and in other directories

-independent special schools and specialist colleges are
+Details of independent special schools and specialist colleges are available to download separately.

-independent schools.
+In addition, there are a number of commercially-available directories of special schools.
+These tend to focus more on independent schools.
 You should be able to find copies in larger public libraries.

 Schools must publish the following information.

 All state-maintained schools and academies must publish an SEN information report on their website.
 This is a good place to start to find out about the help that is available from the school's own resources.

 The SEN information report must include information about:

 - The kinds of SEN the school caters for

 - How children's needs are identified and assessed